 The News Roundup — Domestic

-Top Democrats are at odds with Sen. Joe Manchin over the child tax credit included in the $2 trillion Build Back Better plan.
-Manchin would like the tax credit to be removed completely.
-Democrats aren’t willing to nix it entirely.
-Reporting indicates Democrats will move on to try and address voting rights, shelving the social spending plan.
+West Virginia Sen. Joe Manchin continues to be at odds with many of his Democratic colleagues on the Build Back Better plan.
+He is in contact with President Joe Biden.

-Former police officer Derek Chauvin reversed an earlier not guilty plea on Wednesday and instead pleaded guilty to violating George Floyd’s civil rights.
-This switch means he won’t go to trial in January and could result in a lighter sentence.
+After it was revealed the executive director of the Ohio branch of the Council on American-Islamic Relations spied on the organization for an anti-Islam group, a second employee has come forward as a spy, saying they were paid thousands for information.

-We cover the most important stories from around the nation on the Domestic portion of the News Roundup.
+We cover the most important stories around the country on the domestic portion of the News Roundup.

 Copyright 2021 WAMU 88.5